 What can I do with this area of interest/major?

 Whether you're exploring a major or researching information about a chosen field, these websites will help you connect majors to careers.
-On these websites, learn about career fields, types of employers that hire people with a business background as well as other valuable information.
+On these websites, learn about career fields, types of employers that hire people with a health and wellness background as well as other valuable information.

 Is there someone at SMC I can speak to about my career/major selection?

 The Career Services Center team at SMC is here to help you on your path to success.
 We offer a variety of resources and programs to help you explore your career/major path.
 You can also enroll in Counseling 12 - Career Planning, a course offered throughout the academic year.

 What are related degrees and certificates I can obtain at SMC?

 Traditionally, most enter a career in health and wellness with a related degree.
 However, requirements for anyone entering the field of health and wellness depends on various factors such as the job position and the skill level needed.
 We recommend that you explore your career path more in depth by speaking to a Career Counselor at the Career Services Center.